 There are a few staple lenses; pieces of glass that have been around forever, produce great results and pretty much every photographer has one in their kit.
 In the case of primes, I can’t think of a lens more ubiquitous than the 50mm prime.
 As with many lenses, there are also degrees to which you can purchase them.
 At the time of writing this review, Canon produces a 50mm f/1.8, a 1.4 and the 1.2 L (also available but not mentioned in this review is the Sigma f/1.4).
 Each of these sequentially allows a half-stop of extra light into the sensor (wide open) and have corresponding build qualities; they also quickly expand in price.
-From the suggested retail pricing of $125.99 for the 1.8, $399.99 for the 1.4 and up to Err!
-No match for b&h. for the 1.2, there had better be a really clear difference between the optics and/or build quality to make the top-end purchase worthwhile.
+From the suggested retail pricing of $125.99 for the 1.8, $399.99 for the 1.4 and up to for the 1.2, there had better be a really clear difference between the optics and/or build quality to make the top-end purchase worthwhile.

 First, to compare some of the more aesthetic differences: the Canon 50mm f/1.8II is an entirely plastic lens, is incredibly light, has no manual focus measurement indicators and the focus ring is positioned at the very end of the lens.
 The 50mm f/1.4 has a sturdier construction, with mixed plastic and metal parts, is about the same size as the 1.8 (though not as light) and has a fairly standard, if not slightly loose, focus ring for a lens of its size.
 The 1.2 trumps all of this with bigger glass, a more robust high end plastic resin outer construction and a firmer, smoother focusing ring.
 While the 50mm f/1.2 L weighs more than the other two, I don’t find it particularly heavy, and it’s well-weighted for larger pro-level camera bodies.